Just imagine how wonderful it would be if you had the knowledge and physical ability to trim your own barefoot horse.

 “I want to learn to trim my own horse.”

 I hear that statement often and it’s one reason why I’m writing to you today.
-Those same words came out of my mouth 10+ years ago when I decided I didn’t want anyone else to touch my horse’s hooves again, other than me.
+Those same words came out of my mouth more than 10 years ago when I decided I didn’t want anyone else to touch my horse’s hooves again, other than me.
 Like many, it took a special horse in my life – who had lameness issues – to drive me to that point.

 It was one of the best things I ever did and I’ll never regret my decision.